hadenlabs/zsh-zed/docs/include/installation/oh-my-zsh.md

 If you're using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh), install this plugin by doing the following:

 1. Go to your oh-my-zsh custom plugins directory -`cd ~/.oh-my-zsh/custom/plugins`
-2. Clone the plugin `bash git clone https://github.com/hadenlabs/zsh-plugin-template`bash
+2. Clone the plugin `bash git clone https://github.com/hadenlabs/zsh-zed`bash
-3. Edit your `.zshrc` and add `plugins=( ... zsh-plugin-template )` to your list of plugins
+3. Edit your `.zshrc` and add `plugins=( ... zsh-zed )` to your list of plugins
 4. Open a new terminal and enjoy!